borisavz/dp-bora/README.md

 paths is prevented as well.
 Using reference/memory address equivalence in sets is sufficient, as duplicate construction (previous step) is prevented using a robust approach.

+DP Bora can be extended to support arbitrary node transformations as long as they can support duplicate prevention mechanisms described above.

 ## Worklist item processing

 For transformations that need to examine only one operator node (i.e. commutativity), only operator applicability